 - Successful submission of online application form, exam scores, and other documents as outlined in the admissions requirements.

-- Participants of the GW Gateway to CS graduate certificate program must have received a GPA of a 3.0 in three out of the four Gateway program courses (CSCI 6001, CSCI 6002 & CICS 6003) in order to be considered for admission to the MS program.
+- Participants of the GW Gateway to CS graduate certificate program must have received a GPA of a 3.0 in three out of the four Gateway program courses (CSCI 6001, CSCI 6002 & CICS 6003) to receive admission to the MS program.

 Please note: This program will not offer I-20 forms for F-1 visa-seeking students who are applying to this program.
 International students who are currently in the US not on an F-1 visa, however, are eligible to apply to this program but must meet English language test score minimums listed under English Language Test Exam Requirements if they did not complete a bachelor’s degree from a US institution.